-Nissan Altima owners have reported 75 problems associated with service brakes (under the service brakes category).
+Nissan Altima owners have reported 166 problems related to service brakes (under the service brakes category).

 See all problems of the 2010 Nissan Altima.

 Takata recall my car gives me a headache when im driving its smells wierd.
 And the air does not stay cold my check engine light wont stat off please help my brakes feel wierd when I ride they feel like they dont want to stop and its led in this car its unsafe for me and my children and my son bleeds out his nose when he rides in the car.

 See all problems of the 2006 Nissan Altima.